jessmuir/jessmuir.github.io/index.md

 ---
 ## Education

-* PhD Physics - University of Michigan, 2018.
+* PhD in Physics - University of Michigan, 2018.
 * MPhil in Astronomy - Gonville and Caius College, University of Cambridge, 2013.
 * MASt in Applied Mathematics (Part III) - Gonville and Caius College, University of Cambridge, 2012.
 * B.S.
 Physics & B.S.
 Astrophysics - Michigan State University, 2010.